kaczmareka/CompGen_project2/README.md

 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE226216 - Hi-C sequencing.
 Limited resolutions to 10kb, 20kb, 40kb, 100kb and 500kb (fine for us).

 ## Chosen approach
-To solve the problem we used graph representation of interactions and applying community detection there to detect TADs.
+To solve the problem we used graph representation of interactions and applying Louvain community detection there to detect TADs.
+We applied a few transformations before running the analysis, such as erasing a few lines above and below diagonal, normalizing the data.

 ## Evaluation
 As a ground truth for our algorithm we chose the results from the Arrowhead method.
 The evaluation of our solution with the description and interpretation of the results is in file `metrics_evaluation.ipynb`.

 There, we include the decription and interpretation of our new metric, that computes mean match of our communities with inner join of both results files.
+In short, the closed to 1, the better.
+Higher values for our results mean that we marked fewer TADs and the average match between our TADs with regions matched by both us and Arrowhead is higher.

 ## Results